bowenl-math/bowenl-math.github.io/index.md

 * (2023Spring)Here are note and slides for a review of topology frequently used in geometry, discussed with Zhiyao Xiong, Zhitong Chen.
    - [note](notes/personal notes/Review_of_topology/note.pdf)
    - [slides](notes/personal notes/Review_of_topology/slides.pdf)

+### Contact
+liubw22 [at] mails.tsinghua.edu.cn.
+Please contact me if you find any mistake in my notes!
+Thanks in advance.